RocketCommunicationsInc/astro-www/src/pages/grm-service-ux-design/grm-schedule.md

 ## Global Status Bar

 As outlined on the [About GRM Designs](/grm-service-ux-design/about-the-grm-designs) page, each of the apps in the GRM Suite is designed to occupy its own browser window, allowing operators to focus on the task at hand.
 But by virtue of being integrated into a suite, the apps share common functionality, such as a single login.
 Much of the shared functionality is provided in the [Global Status Bar](/components/global-status-bar), an Astro component featured in all three apps.
-Though the status bar contents vary somewhat between apps in order to best support each app’s individual workflows, all contain a [Clock](/components/clock), [Monitoring Icons](/components/icons-and-symbols), and an app switching menu that allows operators to transition quickly from one GRM task flow to another.
+Status bars contain an App Switcher Menu, that allows operators to transition quickly from one GRM task flow to another, a [Clock](/components/clock), and [Monitoring Icons](/components/icons-and-symbols).

 ![GRM Schedule Global Status Bar Details](/img/service-specific-ux-design/grm-schedule/grm-schedule-global-status-bar-details.webp)

 1. **App Switcher Menu** - The App Switcher Menu allows the user to launch new instances of different GRM apps, sign in/sign out, and edit preferences.
 2. **Global Clock** - Time is central to many GRM service task flows, so it is included in the Global Status Bar in all GRM apps.
-3. **Monitoring Icons** - The Dashboard app includes Upcoming Contacts Allocated (UCA) and Software status indicators, as well as status and alert counts for each of the top categories in the equipment hierarchy.
+3. **Monitoring Icons** - The Dashboard app includes Upcoming Contacts Allocated (UCA) status indicator and alert count.

 ## Contacts Panel